Restaurant Menu Planning: Strategies and Tips to Optimize Your Menu

 Security Tips and Housekeeping for Restaurant Employers and Workers

-The hospitality industry is more digitized and automated than ever before.
-And that’s a great thing — because the right solutions can save crazy amounts of time, cut costs, and generally make everyone’s life a whole lot easier.
+The hospitality industry is more digitized than ever before.
+And that’s a great thing — because the right technology can save crazy amounts of time, cut costs, and generally make everyone’s life a whole lot easier.

-Kickfin, like many other software companies, keeps this top of mind.
-Our product team has built a platform that takes security insanely seriously — in fact, it’s our number-one priority.
+But with new solutions come new best practices, especially in terms of cybersecurity.
+Kickfin keeps this top of mind.
+Our product team has built a platform that takes security seriously — in fact, it’s our number-one priority.

 And on the Customer Success side, we do everything in our power to ensure Kickfin users are trained to recognize and avoid any potential risks before they ever log in to the platform.